wormhole-foundation/example-nativeswap-usdc/README.md

 ./compile_contracts.sh
 ```

-Then copy sample.env to .env, edit .env and replace YOUR-PROJECT-ID with your Infura Goerli and Mumbai Project IDs and also add your Ethereum wallet's private key.
+Then copy sample.env to .env, edit .env and replace YOUR-PROJECT-ID with your Infura Goerli and also add your Ethereum wallet's private key.
 These are needed to deploy the example contracts.

 ```